 Example 2

 John found a Nichols and Stone rocking chair at a garage sale and bought it for $50.
 He noticed that the chair had a unique design that he had never seen before.
 John researched the company’s history and found that the chair’s design was from the 1930s.
-He examined the chair carefully and found no damage.
+He sifted through the chair and found no damage.
 John contacted an antique dealer and provided them with all the information he had gathered.
 The dealer appraised the chair for $500 based on age, rarity, design, and condition.

 Case Study